harishvc/harishvc.github.io/_posts/2015-12-29-mapit-for-google-calendar.md

 date:   2015-12-29
 excerptimagealt: "chrome"
 excerptimage: /pics/mapit-install.png
-excerpt: MapIt automatically wraps event location with a Google Map hyperlink and <strong>saves a click!</stong>.
+excerpt: MapIt automatically wraps event location with a Google Map hyperlink and saves a click!.
 This blog post deep dives into
          developing  a Chrome extension for Google Calendar.
 tag:
 - google